damaru2/ntk/readme.md

 [https://www.youtube.com/watch?v=NGon2JyjO6Y]: #
 + [Recent Developments in Over-parametrized Neural Networks, Part II](https://www.youtube.com/watch?v=NGon2JyjO6Y)
-    + Interesting, nive overview of a few things, mostly related to optimization and NTK
+    + Interesting, nice overview of a few things, mostly related to optimization and NTK
     + YouTube, Simons institute workshop.
     + Part I is interesting, but take into account that it is about other optimization things for NNs, but not about NTK.